Skip to main content

 Formatting and Mounting Persistent Disks

 Once the instance is started, login and use the command lsblk to inspect the available disks attached to the instance.
 These persistent ssd disks will have the vd[b-z] name.
-In situations where you have multiple disks with the same size, to associate which disk name corresponds to which disk in the consle you can navigate to /dev/disk/by-id you will see the id after virtio-... matches the serial number for that disk in the console.
+To associate the right disk name in the console corresponding to the persistent disk in the VM, you can navigate to /dev/disk/by-id and match virtio-... with the serial number for that disk in the console under the disk details section of the instance details page.
 For example:

 lrwxrwxrwx 1 root root 9 Jun 14 17:52 virtio-39734E8567D2ECA55C1 -> ../../vdb